Introduction to Spring Boot Architecture

 Finally, we come to the conclusion of this very important topic as if we need to summarize the entire intuition of Spring Boot it can be thought about as some other robot programmer which you would have hired to develop repetitive code in building applications.
 This robot will also keep in mind to manage the dependencies required in running your project.
 But if one is a programmer of the application, he or she needs to know behind the curtains code execution flow so that he or she can tweak the spring boot structure to address the business need.
 Although in most of the cases when there is no specific business need the project structure is typically untouched.

 This is a guide to Spring Boot Architecture.
-Here we discuss the syntax, architecture, and benefits of spring boot.
+Here we discuss the basic concept, syntax, architecture, and benefits of spring boot respectively.
 You may also look at the following articles to learn more –